- Search The Registry

 *The birth of Henry Blair is celebrated on this date in 1807.
 He was a Black farmer and inventor.

-His first invention was the Seed-Planter, patented October 14, 1834, which allowed farmers to plant more corn using less labor and in a shorter time.
+His first invention was the Seed-Planter, patented on October 14, 1834, which allowed farmers to plant more corn using less labor and in a shorter time.
 On August 31, 1836, he obtained a second patent for a cotton planter.
-This invention worked by splitting the ground with two shovel-like blades which were pulled along by a horse.
-A wheel-driven cylinder followed behind which dropped the seed into the newly plowed ground.
+This invention split the ground with two shovel-like blades pulled by a horse.
+A wheel-driven cylinder followed behind, which dropped the seed into the newly plowed ground.

-At the time that his patents were granted, United States patent law allowed both freed and enslaved people to obtain patents.
-In 1857, this law was challenged by a slave-owner who claimed that he owned "all the fruits of the slave's labor," including his slave's inventions.
-This resulted in a change of the law in 1858 which stated that slaves were not citizens, and therefore could not hold patents.
-Blair had been a successful farmer for years and developed inventions as a means of increasing efficiency in farming.
-Henry Blair, the second African American inventor to receive a US patent died in 1860.
+When his patents were granted, United States patent law allowed freed and enslaved people to obtain patents.
+In 1857, this law was challenged by a slave owner who claimed that he owned "all the fruits of the slave's labor," including his slave's inventions.
+This resulted in a change of law in 1858, which stated that slaves were not citizens and could not hold patents.
+Blair had been a successful farmer for years and developed inventions to increase efficiency in farming.
+Henry Blair, the second African American inventor to receive a US patent, died in 1860.

 In 1871, six years after the American Civil War ended, the law was changed to grant all men patent rights.